diego-florez/Venandi/README.md

 - Finally delete the previous command and add this one: /user/<login>/predict, to predict the user seniority by giving the nickname/login of an user
 - Ex: https://venandi.herokuapp.com/user/diego-florez/predict

-  ## Promgramming language, main modules & tools:
+  ## Programming language, main modules & tools:
   - Language: Python
   - Requests, json: Github API (data extraction)
   - MongoDB: saving pre-classification sample